 The Board of Education has established a student fee that helps defray some of the cost for expendable supplies and materials.
 The fee is as follows: Grades K-6: $50.00.
 The fee is payable within the first week of school.
 If you find that due to financial difficulties, you cannot pay your child’s school fees, please contact the principal or the Board of Education (297-5332) to request a waiver of student fees.

 Oakwood City elementary schools offer a variety of special services for students who have special educational needs.
 These services include guidance counselor, English Language Learners (ELL) tutor, school psychologist, gifted intervention specialist, reading intervention teachers, resource room teacher, learning center teachers, speech therapist, and paraprofessionals for special needs students.
 Home tutoring services are also available for students whose illness would prevent their class attendance for an extended period of time.
 Contact the building principal or your child's classroom teacher for more information.

 The Positive Student Solutions Team is a committee of faculty that meets to intervene on behalf of students needing assistance for academic, social, or “at-risk” issues.
 Students may be referred to the Positive Student Solutions Team by parents, teachers, or self-referral.
 Contact the building principal or your child’s teacher for more information.

-Scale for Fourth through Sixth Grades:
+Scale for Fifth through Sixth Grades: